 From you freshly checked out Loomio repo:

-bundle install cd client; npm install && cd ..
+bundle install cd vue; npm install && cd ..

 cp config/database.example.yml config/database.yml